 - NOTE: To locate the tapping area on your computer, see Components on page 3. - 1.
-Confirm that the NFC function is enabled. - Type wireless in the taskbar search box, and then select Turn wireless devices on or off. - Confirm that the selection for NFC is On. - 2.
-Tap the NFC tapping area with an NFC-enabled device.
-You might hear a sound when the devices connect. - NOTE: To find the location of the antenna on the other NFC device, see your device instructions. - 3.
-Follow any on-screen instructions to continue.
+Confirm that the NFC function is enabled. - Select the Search icon (select products only) from the taskbar, type wireless, and then select Turn wireless devices on or off. - Confirm that the selection for NFC is On. - Tap the NFC tapping area with an NFC-enabled device.
+You might hear a sound when the devices connect. - NOTE: To find the location of the antenna on the other NFC device, see your device instructions. - Follow any on-screen instructions to continue.